walterhiggins/ScriptCraft/docs/Installation.md

 ### On Mac

-Git can be downloaded [here][macgit].
+Git can be downloaded [here][macgit] and from the [git-scm.com][gitscm] website.

 ### For All Platforms

 1. Download Spigot's [BuildTools.jar][spigotdl] This file contains instructions that will download all of the components necessary to build the Spigot software.
 1. Save the BuildTools.jar file to a new directory. **C:\Temp\spigotmc** (or similar for Linux or Mac) is a good choice.
 The path cannot include spaces.
 1. Do the build:
-    1. Mac and Linux: Open a terminal window and type `java -jar BuildTools.jar`.
+    1. Mac and Linux: Open a terminal window and click on the prompt in that window.
-    1. In Windows:
-        1. Open the Command window and enter `git bash`.
+    1. In Windows: Open the Command window and enter `"C:\program file\git\git-bash"`.
+Use the quotes because the path has a space.
 That opens another window with the git command-line.
+Click on the prompt in that window.
+If git is in your path then you don't need the path here, just `git-bash`, and adjust the command if git is installed elsewhere.
-        1. Type `java -jar BuildTools.jar`.
+    1. In the open window, type `java -jar BuildTools.jar`.
 That will kick off a long series of commands to "build" SpigotMC.
-1. When the build is done, there will be a new file beginning with `spigot` and ending in `.jar` in the spigotmc directory.
+1. After many minutes, when the build is done, there will be a new file beginning with `spigot` and ending in `.jar` in the spigotmc directory.
 Get that file name by typing `dir` (Windows) or `ls` (Mac and Linux).
 1. Run this file by typing `java -jar spigot_file_name.jar` ... using the correct name of course.
 1. The server will start up then quickly shut down by itself.
 You'll need to edit a file called `eula.txt` - change `eula=false` to `eula=true` and save the file.
 1. Run the `java -jar spigot_file_name.jar` command again.
 This time the server will start up.